 Taking a night tour of Zealandia wildlife eco-sanctuary is an unforgettable experience and one that comes highly recommended.
 A conservation success and safe haven for some of New Zealand's rarest native animals, Zealandia is home to many remarkable species of birds, reptiles and insects living wild within a beautiful 225 hectare (one square mile) valley, just 10 minutes from the central city.

-The Weta Cave mini-museum brings you face to face with some of the characters, props and displays from your favourite movies, including The Hobbit and Lord of the Rings movies.
-Visit Weta Cave Workshop and get up close to the props, weapons and costumes created for The Lord of the Rings, Power Rangers, The Great Wall, Avatar, District 9, and more.
+The Weta Cave mini-museum brings you face-to-face with some of the characters, props, and displays from your favorite movies, including The Hobbit and Lord of the Rings movies.
+Visit Weta Cave Workshop and get up close to the props, weapons, and costumes created for The Lord of the Rings, Power Rangers, The Great Wall, Avatar, District 9, and more.
 See artists at work on the tour stage and peek through windows that look directly into the Workshop.
 Hear stories from the Weta Workshop crew.
 Many have worked on the films themselves!

-Weta Workshop is also known for its extraordinary miniatures and bigatures created for films like The Lord of the Rings, Furious 7, The Legend of Zorro, and Master and Commander and discover Weta Workshop's latest jaw-dropping creations.
+Weta Workshop is also known for its extraordinary miniatures and bigatures created for films like The Lord of the Rings, Furious 7, The Legend of Zorro, and Master and Commander.
+On the Miniatures Stage Tour, you'll visit the authentic Thunderbirds Are Go shooting stage and discover Weta Workshop's latest jaw-dropping creations.

 Your accommodation: Silver Fern Suites & Spa